 In Montville, the majority of households are one or two people (20% and 41%, respectively), yet only 30% of units in Montville have only one or two bedrooms.
 About half of people living alone in Montville are over the age of 65.
 Many retirees and empty-nesters may be living in larger, older homes that will become increasingly hard to take care of as they age.
 Potential issues that they face can include a need for assistance with maintenance and repairs while living on a fixed income, or a need to eventually downsize into a more manageable home or apartment or assisted living facility.
-The Connecticut State Data Center's most recent municipal-level population projections projected no increase in Montville's school age population through 2035, but a 20% increase in the over age 65 cohort.

-Figure 8.
+Figure 5.
 Residents per Household and Bedrooms per Housing in Montville.
 Source: US Census 2020 5-year American Community Survey.